LionsBrainMedia/frontiers-of-magic/README.md

 Foundry VTT support for Lion's Brain Media's Frontiers of Magic.

-v 0.1 supports New Spells and Chromatic Magic options.
+v 0.2 supports New Spells, Chromatic Magic, and Familiar Adventures.

 The rest is on the way!